gulpjs/gulp/docs/getting-started/5-working-with-files.md

 ## Output in phases

 `dest()` can be used in the middle of a pipeline to write intermediate states to the filesystem.
-When a file is received, the current state is written out to the filesystem, the path is updated to represent the new location of the output file, then that file is passed down the pipeline.
+When a file is received, the current state is written out to the filesystem, the path is updated to represent the new location of the output file, then that file continues down the pipeline.

-This feature can be useful to create an unminified and minified file with the same pipeline.
+This feature can be useful to create unminified and minified files with the same pipeline.

 ```js
 const { src, dest } = require('gulp');